bhupen277/bhupen277/README.md

 👋 Hi, I’m @bhupen277
 👀 I’m interested in DevOps, automation, and cloud technologies.

 🌱 I’m currently learning tools like Docker, Kubernetes, Jenkins, Ansible, Terraform, and AWS services.

 💞️ I’m looking to collaborate on DevOps projects, CI/CD pipeline implementations, and cloud-based solutions.

-📫 You can reach me at [your email or LinkedIn profile link].
+📫 You can reach me at   - www.linkedin.com/in/bhupendra-devops-engineer
-😄 Pronouns: He/Him

 ⚡ Fun fact: I enjoy solving complex problems and love experimenting with new DevOps tools in my spare time!